JanZrimec/NP_MANOVA_bootstrap/README.md

 Used in [Zrimec & Lapanje 2018: DNA structure at the plasmid origin-of-transfer indicates its potential transfer range](https://www.nature.com/articles/s41598-018-20157-y)

-The Permanova method (Anderson et al. 2001) implemented in Matlab.
+The Permanova method (Anderson 2001) implemented in Matlab.
 Bootstraps of input sequences are generated as permutations for the background distributions.

 main script - create bootstraps,